 - Customer Surveys

 We defined the user problems and the business problems using the research data, business strategy, and product strategy.

 I collaborated with business analysts and product owners as the voice of the user by advocating for user needs and general UX principles.

 - Hypothesis creation

 PROBLEM AND HYPOTHESIS

 Our product had a low trial to paid conversion rate.
 Based on product usage analytics and interviews with our customer support teams, we hypothesized that –

 As a team after consuming the research insights, we brainstormed design ideas as sketches, low-fi wireframes, user flows.

-We used design sprint activities like crazy-8s to generate a large number of green field ideas.
-Through the team’s voting, we selected a few ideas to explore in-depth where created and solution sketches.
-Based on the team's voting, selected solutions were evaluated and then digitally prototyped by me.
+We used design sprint activities like crazy-8s to generate a large number of greenfield ideas.
+Through the team’s voting, we selected a few ideas to explore in-depth were created and solution sketches.
+Based on the team’s voting, selected solutions were evaluated and then digitally prototyped by me.